-- 3. The Charter School shall provide content aligned to grade level standards that is provided at a level of quality and intellectual challenge substantially equivalent to in-person instruction.
+- 3. The Charter School shall provide content aligned to grade level standards that is substantially equivalent to in-person instruction.
 For high school grade levels this shall include access to all courses offered by the Charter School for graduation and approved by the UC or CSU as credible under the A-G admissions criteria. - 4.
-The Charter School has adopted tiered reengagement strategies for the following pupils: - a. all pupils who are not generating attendance for more than three (3) school days or 60% of the instructional days in a school week, or 10 percent of required minimum instructional time over four continuous weeks of the Charter School's approved instructional calendar; - b. pupils found not participatory pursuant to Education Code Section 51747.5 for more than the greater of three schooldays or 60 percent of the scheduled days of synchronous instruction in a school month as applicable by grade span; or - c. pupils who are in violation of the written agreement pursuant to Education Code Section 51747(g).
+The Charter School has adopted tiered reengagement strategies for the following pupils: - a. all pupils who are not generating attendance for more than 10 percent of required minimum instructional time over four continuous weeks of the Charter School's approved instructional calendar; - b. pupils found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more 50 percent of the scheduled times of synchronous instruction in a school month as applicable by grade span; or - c. pupils who are in violation of the written agreement pursuant to Education Code Section 51747(g).

-These procedures shall include, but are not necessarily limited to, all of the following:
+These procedures shall include local programs intended to address chronic absenteeism, as applicable, with at least all of the following: